-Another interesting question in neural coding is whether a given variable is coded by a single pattern of neural activity in a population, as in a point attractor network (Hopfield

-1982), or whether there are several patterns that each code for the same piece of information (Laurent 2002; Perez-Orive et al. 2002).
-To address this question, we trained a classifier with data from one time bin relative to stimulus onset, and tested the classifier on data from different time bins (in all the results reported above, training and testing were done using the same time period relative to stimulus onset).
-If, at all time periods, the same pattern of activity is predictive of a particular variable, then the decoding accuracy should always be highest (or at least should decrease) when training a classifier with data from time periods that have the maximum decoding accuracy levels, because the data from these time periods presumably have the least noise and would therefore lead to the creation of the best possible classifier.
-Alternatively, if the pattern of activity that is indicative of a relevant variable changes with time (and is time-locked to the onset of a stimulus/trial), then high decoding accuracies would only be achieved when using training and testing data from the same time period.
+TIME-DEPENDENT CODING OF INFORMATION.
+Another interesting question in neural coding is whether a given variable is coded by a single pattern of neural activity in a population, as in a point attractor network (Hopfield 1982), or whether there are several patterns that each code for the same piece of information (Laurent 2002; Perez-Orive et al. 2002).
+To address this question, we trained a classifier with data from one time bin relative to stimulus onset and tested the classifier on data from different time bins (in all the results reported in the preceding text, training and testing were done using the same time period relative to stimulus onset).
+If, at all time periods, the same pattern of activity is predictive of a particular variable, then the decoding accuracy should always be highest (or at least should not decrease) when training a classifier with data from time periods that have the maximum decoding accuracy levels because the data from these time periods presumably have the least noise and would therefore lead to the creation of the best possible classifier.
+Alternatively if the pattern of activity that is indicative of a relevant variable changes with time (and is time-locked to the onset of a stimulus/trial), then high decoding